This guide provides information on applying for and managing a US private loan as a new or continuing student.

 Who can apply?

-Most US citizens enrolled on courses the lender considers eligible.
+Most US citizens who are ineligible for US federal loans, or wish to take this option as a source of funding instead of a federal loan.
 Good credit history is likely to be necessary and a co-signer may be required.

 How much can I borrow?